tlk/homebrew-imagemagick-x11/README.md

 display mygraph.dot
 convert mygraph.dot mygraph.png
 ```
+(You may also be interested in https://github.com/jrfonseca/xdot.py - an interactive viewer for graphs.)

 ## Updated every week
 The formula is updated weekly which means that Homebrew will automatically build and install the latest version.